The Snow Queen (1957 film): Plot

 Two young children, Kai and Gerda, listen to Gerda's grandmother as she tells them the legend of the Snow Queen.
 Kai jokes that if he met the Queen, he would put her on a hot stove, and melt her.
 The Snow Queen, who is watching the children in her magic mirror, becomes angry and smashes the mirror with her scepter.
 She enchants the ice splinters and sends a big snowstorm over the city.
 A rush of wind changes Kai's heart turning him cruel towards Gerda.

 The next day, Kai ties his sled to the sleigh of the Snow Queen, who takes him into her arms as her willing captive.
 Gerda sets out for the Snow Queen's palace, determined not to give up until she has brought her friend back.
 Along the way, she meets a raven, "Mr. Corax" (Ancient Greek for "raven").
 Gerda tells him that she is looking for a "good, kind, brave boy".
 Mr. Corax tells her that such a boy is now living at the palace of a princess.
 Mr. Corax takes Gerda to the palace to find his fiancée Henrietta, who knows the palace and can guide Gerda through it.
 The prince turns out not to be Kai, but he and the princess decide to help Gerda.
 They send Gerda on her way with a golden coach and attendants.

-While the coach travels through a dark woods, a gang of robbers takes Gerda and strip the coach of its gold plate.
+While the coach travels through a dark forest, a gang of robbers takes Gerda and strip the coach of its gold plate.
 The daughter of the robber chieftain shows Gerda her menagerie, which contains a reindeer from Lapland.
 The little robber, touched by Gerda's kindness, releases the girl along with the reindeer to search for Kai, and then frees all her captive animals.

 Gerda and the reindeer arrive in Lapland, where a Lapp woman tells them that the Snow Queen had stopped there with Kai but went on farther north to Finland.
 She directs them to her cousin in Finland who can direct them further and writes a letter to her on a fish that she sends with Gerda and the reindeer.

 The reindeer is unable to take Gerda up to the ice palace, so Gerda goes on alone.
 When Gerda finally gets to the palace through the blustery wind and snow, she encounters Kai.
 Kai rudely asks Gerda to leave, which brings her to tears.
 She hugs him, and her tears melt the shard of mirror in his heart.
 Kai cries, which causes a second shard to fall out of his eye, breaking the spell.
 When the Snow Queen returns to the palace, Gerda rebuffs her, and the Queen simply disappears, along with her Palace.
 The children return home happily, meeting all those who helped them reunite along the way.